inveniosoftware/docs-invenio-rdm/docs/install/index.md

 - [Docker-Compose](https://docs.docker.com/compose/) (1.17.0+)

 !!! warning "Other Python distributions"
-    InvenioRDM works with Python 3.6.2.
-However, many users have reported errors when running Python from Anaconda.
+    InvenioRDM targets CPython 3.6 (lowest 3.6.2).
+Anaconda Python in particular is not currently supported and other Python distributions are not tested.

 In addition, make sure the user that will be executing the CLI has access to the docker command (i.e. it is not only available for the root user):